m-thalmann/Cookbook/README.md

     "ttl": 604800 // seconds after which a token expires },
   "password": {
-    "secret": "<secret>" // secret used to hash the passwords },
+    "secret": "<secret>", // secret used to hash the passwords "reset_ttl": 600 // seconds after which the password-reset-token expires },
   "registration_enabled": true, // whether users are allowed to register "email_verification": true, // whether the email must be verified